bioinfo-pf-curie/mpiBWA/README.md

 1) remove memory leaks
 2) Don't use this branch with NFS file system back end.
 We only use MPI IO in this branch.
-Replace it with Posix idf needed.
+Replace it with Posix if needed.
-3)

 Release 1.0 from 29/11/2017